On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: The main results

-(2.3) There exist fields $E _{k}$, $k \in \mathbb N$, such that char$(E _{k}) = 2$, Brd$(E _{k}) = k$ and all Brauer pairs $(m ^{\prime }, n ^{\prime }) \in \mathbb N ^{2}$ are index-exponent pairs over any transcendental FG-extension of $E _{k}$.
+(2.2) There exist fields $E _{k}$, $k \in \mathbb N$, such that char$(E _{k}) = 2$, Brd$(E _{k}) = k$ and all Brauer pairs $(m ^{\prime }, n ^{\prime }) \in \mathbb N ^{2}$ are index-exponent pairs over any transcendental FG-extension of $E _{k}$.

-It is not known whether (2.3) holds in any characteristic $q \neq 2$.
+It is not known whether (2.2) holds in any characteristic $q \neq 2$.
 This is closely related to the following open problem:

-(2.4) Find whether there exists a field $E$ containing a primitive $p$-th root of unity, for a given $p \in \mathbb P$, such that Brd$_{p}(E) < {\rm abrd}_{p}(E) = \infty $.
+(2.3) Find whether there exists a field $E$ containing a primitive $p$-th root of unity, for a given $p \in \mathbb P$, such that Brd$_{p}(E) < {\rm abrd}_{p}(E) = \infty $.

-Statement (1.1) (b) and Theorems \ref{theo2.2} and \ref{theo2.3} imply the validity of (2.3) in zero characteristic, for Brauer pairs of odd positive integers.
-When $q > 2$, they show that if $[E _{q,k}\colon E _{q,k} ^{q}] = \infty $ and $P _{q} ^{\prime } = P _{q} \setminus \{q\}$, then Brauer pairs $(m ^{\prime }, m) \in \mathbb N ^{2}$ not divisible by any $p \in P _{q} ^{\prime }$ are index-exponent pairs over every transcendental FG-extension of $E _{q,k}$.
-This solves in the negative Problem 4.4 of \cite{ABGV}, proving (in the strongest presently known form) that the class of fields of finite Brauer dimensions is not closed under the formation of FG-extensions.
-As a whole, our research shows that (2.1) should replace Problem 4.4 in the list made in \cite{ABGV}.
+Statement (1.1) (b), Proposition \ref{prop2.1} and Theorem \ref{theo2.2} imply the validity of (2.2), for $q = 0$ and Brauer pairs of odd positive integers.
+When $q > 2$, they show that if $[E _{q,k}\colon E _{q,k} ^{q}] = \infty $, then Brauer pairs $(m ^{\prime }, m) \in \mathbb N ^{2}$ relatively prime to $q - 1$ are index-exponent pairs over every transcendental FG-extension of $E _{q,k}$.
+Thus Problem~4.4 of \cite{ABGV} is solved in the negative.
+As a whole, our research shows that (2.1) can be a suitable replacement in the list of \cite{ABGV} for this problem.

-Theorem \ref{theo2.2} (a) makes it easy to prove that the solution to \cite{ABGV}, Problem~4.5, on the existence of a "good" definition of a dimension dim$(E) < \infty $, for some fields $E$, is negative whenever abrd$(E) = \infty $ (see Corollary \ref{coro5.4}).
-It implies that if Problem~4.5 of \cite{ABGV} is solved affirmatively, for all FG-extensions $F/E$, then each $F$ satisfies, for all $p \in \mathbb P$, the following stronger inequalities than those conjectured by (2.2) (see also Remark \ref{rema6.6}, Corollary \ref{coro6.4}, and \cite{ABGV}, Sect.
-4):